 Shade danced away, then closed, swinging with the power of his whole body behind the blow.
 He caught the man on the temple with the inside of his closed fist and followed it with a backhanded blow.
 He did not let up, sometimes using both fists clenched together like a club.

 Finally, the big man dropped and lay still.
 Shade stood over him, panting, then grabbed him by his shirt front, lifted him partially off the rocky ground and literally shook him like a dog with a bone.
 "Enough, mister," the man gasped through bloodied lips.
 One eye was blackened and closing.

 "Who hired you?"
 Shade snarled, his deep voice barely more than a growl.

 "No one...no one.
 I swear!"
 The man said, keeping his eyes on the furious man standing over him while he used one hand to try to grope for the gun he'd dropped.

 Shade moved, fast as a striking snake, and brutally stomped the man's hand, hearing the bones crunch.
 "Why were you following us?
 What are you after?"

 "No more," the man begged, "please.
 Some man was mouthing off at the saloon in Jackson.
 He said two men would be coming through Jackson, that they were special couriers for Wells Fargo, moving about ten grand.
 Both dark, one riding a piebald, the other on a buckskin."
 His voice had taken on a whining tone, but his eye, the one not swollen shut, glinted malevolently.

-When he'd done as much as he could, Jess helped Quentin to his feet.
+When he'd done as much as he could, Shade helped Quentin to his feet.
 "Let's look for a better camping spot.
 Might be some water on ahead.
 I'll bring the horses."
-Cantrell led off, and Jess gathered up his supplies and repacked his saddlebags.
-Grabbing the reins of, Jess led the horses deeper into the defile.
+Cantrell led off, and Shade gathered up his supplies and repacked his saddlebags.
+Grabbing the reins of, Shade led the horses deeper into the defile.